zhullyb/monyhar/monyhar/docs/luci_migration_faq.md

 following URL
 `ci.monyhar.org/p/monyhar/builds/b<buildbucket_build_id>`.
-This occurs when the build does not have a build number which should not occur for any Chromium build*
+This occurs when the build does not have a build number which should not occur for any Monyhar build*

 ### **When will Buildbot be turned down?**